TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/cli.md

 ## Create an Application Payload Formatter

-To create an Application payload formatter, use the following command when linking an Application.
+To create an application specific payload formatter, use the following command when linking an application.
 If creating a [Javascript payload formatter]({{< relref "javascript" >}}), save your `Encoder` and `Decoder` functions to files and load them using the `formatter-parameter-local-file` parameter:

 ```bash
 $ ttn-lw-cli applications link set app1 \